saloniamatteo/Arch/README.md

 First of all, remove all pre-existing file systems from SATA HDD/SSD: `wipefs -a /dev/sda` (If you use an NVMe drive, it is going to be called something like `/dev/nvme0n1`, check available disks with `fdisk -l`)

-NOTE: Say you have a 250GB HDD and 4GB RAM.
-If you are going to be using your system graphically, it is recommended the swap space needs to be 2\*RAM (in this case 2\*4GB is 8GB SWAP), otherwise, if you're going to be using it console-only, then a swap partition the same size as the RAM (1\*RAM, 1\*4GB is 4GB SWAP) is fine.
-That said, we are going to be using our system graphically, so the swap will be 8GB.
+#### Swap
+Say you have a 250GB HDD and 4GB RAM.
+If you are going to be using your system as a Desktop, not compiling anything huge (for example, Firefox),
+I recommended that you reserve at least 4GB for swap space.
+If you have a lot of RAM (say, 32GB), 4GB will do just fine.
+However, if you have ~8GB RAM and you look forward to compiling big stuff (even infrequently), I recommend having a swap partition of at least 2 + (2 * RAM).
+In this case, we'll set a swap partition size of 8GB.

 If you want to use other filesystems instead of Ext4, please see [https://wiki.archlinux.org/index.php/File_systems#Types_of_file_systems](https://wiki.archlinux.org/index.php/File_systems#Types_of_file_systems)